decodejacques/redux-workshop/reference/README.md

 - Any connected component has access to this.props.dispatch
 - Dispatch takes one argument
 - The argument represents an action
-- The reducer is then called with that action
+- The reducer is then called with that action and the current state

 ### Example